-Don’t feel you have to see everything—for many, a visit to the palace is enough culture, and a nice relaxing stroll/picnic/nap in the park is a great way to finish off the day.
-If you can’t handle crowds but you still want to get a taste of life during the Ancien Régime, you could just visit Marie Antoinette’s Estate—you’ll miss the palace, but you’ll get to revel in a beautiful garden and see the pretty Trianons, hamlet, and other small buildings.
+Don’t feel you have to see everything.
+For many, a visit to the palace is enough culture, and a nice relaxing stroll/picnic/nap in the park is a great way to finish off the day.
+To escape the hordes (and they’re intense at Versailles), my favorite spot is Marie Antoinette’s Estate, where—hidden from the palace—you’ll get a different, more bucolic taste of life during the Ancien Régime, thanks to the quaint garden, the pretty Trianons (mini palaces), hamlet, and other small buildings.
+You won’t be alone, but you won’t be elbow-to-elbow with crowds.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.